RRB Technician Expected Cut Off 2026, Know Qualifying Marks

 • Difficulty level of the exam: Harder exams may lower cut-offs, while easier exams raise them.

-• Normalization process: Adjusts scores across different shifts, affecting the final qualifying marks.
+• Normalisation process: Adjusts scores across different shifts, affecting the final qualifying marks.

 The following table shows the RRB Technician cut-off trends over the last few years for various categories.
-These are normalized scores for CBT-1 and CBT-2:
+They are provided according to the year and category of the applicant:

 UR (General)